 Your school district's computer usage policy will be enforced in the Virtual Arkansas digital learning classroom.
-In regard to digital learning applications (i.e., Zoom), unacceptable usage includes, but is not limited to, using inappropriate language, cyberbullying, harassment, and trespassing in the files of others.
+Regarding digital learning applications (i.e., Zoom), unacceptable usage includes but is not limited to, using inappropriate language, cyberbullying, harassment, and trespassing in the files of others.
+It is your responsibility to keep your passwords and devices secure from others.
 These actions may result in the loss of access to these applications and websites.
 Any communication or content within the digital learning application is subject to access and review by local school and Virtual Arkansas personnel at any time.